ml4economics/classification/WEKA/README.md

 # Classification with Weka

-This folder contains classifications models for [Weka (Waikato Environment for Knowledge Analysis)](https://www.cs.waikato.ac.nz/ml/index.html) created for the [Bank Marketing Data Set from UCI](https://archive.ics.uci.edu/ml/datasets/bank+marketing).
+This folder contains classification models for [Weka (Waikato Environment for Knowledge Analysis)](https://www.cs.waikato.ac.nz/ml/index.html) created for the [Bank Marketing Data Set from UCI](https://archive.ics.uci.edu/ml/datasets/bank+marketing).

 Weka is an easy-to-use tool for Machine Learning.
 To get started on Weka, I recommend to join the free [Data Mining with Weka Online Course](https://www.futurelearn.com/courses/data-mining-with-weka).
 It's quite compact and easy to follow.